livepeer/docs/docs/source/getting_started.rst

   16. Stream video
   17. Set broadcast config

-* Get some test eth from the eth faucet from http://eth-testnet.livepeer.org/.
+* Get some test eth from the Rinkeby eth faucet.
 Make sure to use the Eth account address printed out above in ``livepeer_cli``.
 Remember to add 0x as a prefix to address, if not present.

 * You can check that the request is successful by going to ``livepeer_cli`` and selecting Get node status.
 You should see a positive Eth balance.